BXU69/GenCPM/README.md

 ### Arguments

-- `connectome`: a array indicating the connectivity between M edges and over N subjects.
+- `connectome`: an array indicating the connectivity between M edges and over N subjects.
 The dimension should be `M*M*N`.
 - `behavior`: a vector containing the behavior measure for all subjects.
 - `x`: a data frame containing the non-image variables in the model.
 - `cv`: a character indicating the method of cross-validation.
 The default method is `"leave-one-out"`.